2020–21 PGA Tour: Final standings

+Money list

+The money list was based on prize money won during the season, calculated in U.S. dollars.

 Awards

 Player Impact Program (PIP)

 Tiger Woods finished ahead of Phil Mickelson to win the PIP rankings for 2021.
 The rankings were based upon Google searches; social media reach; TV broadcast appearances; global media mentions and familiarity of a player's "brand".
-As winner he received $8m.
+As winner, he received $8m.
 Second place received $6m, 3rd to 6th received $3.5m, and 7th to 10th received $3m.